pyepics/pyepics/doc/ca.rst

    *ftype*,

-   See :ref:`advanced-large-arrays-label` for a discussion of strategies for how to best deal with very large arrays.
+   See :ref:`arrays-large-label` for a discussion of strategies for how to best deal with very large arrays.